 - Omnicidal Maniac: After learning that all life came from a single consciousness, she concluded that all life was a hopeless failure doomed to destroy itself with factionalism and petty conflicts.
 She wants to hasten this demise so that everything will return to the Cluster and start over with a blank slate.

 - Recurring Boss: Only twice, though — once in her introduction, and once at the end of the game, as the boss of the Lemuria.

 - Red Eyes, Take Warning: To go with her bright red hair and give you another warning sign to run if you see her.

-- That Man Is Dead: Formerly known as Esmerelda.
-Tiamat took over her body and mind.
-Which makes the artwork image you can see after completing the game where Esmerelda says goodbye to Barasur before departing with the ship a real Tear Jerker.
+- That Man Is Dead: When she embarked on her fateful expedition, she was known as Esmeralda.
+When confronted about this, she says that Esmeralda couldn't handle what she saw, and had to change her personality to the ruthless Tiamat to survive.
+Which makes the artwork image you can see after completing the game where Esmeralda says goodbye to Barasur before departing with the ship a real Tear Jerker.

 - Tragic Monster: To Barasur, who is solely to blame for her current situation and they both know it.

 - With Great Power Comes Great Insanity: Though it's not clear how much is due to this, and how much is due to 300-some years of isolation.